joshhighet/isolator/.github/README.md

 isolator sets up a dockerized, minimal desktop with a pre-configured Tor Browser to access browser-in-browser with noVNC.
 It is designed for security research, hidden service exploration, file acquisition, and scenarios requiring strong isolation.

-isolator ensures ephemeral sessions with optional configurable persistence for downloads and session recordings.

 ```
 ┌─ actions ─────────┐    ┌─ container ─────────┐    ┌─ external ──────┐
 │ auto-updates      │───▶│ openbox             │───▶│ tor network     │